ahpohl/convpot/README.md

 ### Installing

-Under Windows follow these instructions:
+Follow these instructions (for Windows):

-1. Download the latest convpot [release].
+1. Download the latest convpot [release](https://github.com/ahpohl/convpot/releases/latest).
 1. Extract the zip archive to `C:\Program Files (x86)\convpot`.
 1. Add the folder `C:\Program Files (x86)\convpot\convpot-x.y.z-win32\bin` to the PATH variable for the current user.
-1. Open a CMD window and change to the examples folder
+1. Open a CMD window by typing `cmd` into the "Search programs and files" start menu field.
+1. Change to the examples folder and run a test:
 ```
 cd C:\Program Files (x86)\convpot\convpot-x.y.z-win32\examples
 convpot arbintest.res
 ```
-If the installation was successful you should now have the file `arbintest.sqlite`.
+If all goes well you should now have the file `arbintest.sqlite` created.

 ### Compiling from source